Level 3 & 4 Trauma Hospital Resource Manual

 A well-functioning trauma system is able to not only treat seriously injured trauma patients effectively and efficiently, but it is able to recognize the need to transfer patients to the trauma hospital that can best provide the resources that patient needs in a timely manner.
 To this end, level I, II, III and IV designations do not reflect the quality of care provided in those hospitals, but rather the resources available.
 Improved outcomes are closely associated with the time it takes for a facility to determine the need for and to accomplish the transfer.

 Trauma hospitals must establish procedures that direct the process for quickly and efficiently transferring a trauma patient to definitive care.
 Policy elements include anatomical and physiological criteria that if met, will immediately initiate transfer.
-(See Appendix J: Suggested Criteria for Consideration of Transfer and Appendix K: Sample Trauma Transfer Protocol.)
+(See Appendix J: Suggested Criteria for Consideration of Transfer (MS Word) and Appendix K: Sample Trauma Transfer Protocol (MS Word).)

 Ambulance service personnel, with the guidance of medical direction and in cooperation with their local hospitals, may establish a process to request aero medical transport to meet them at the emergency department.
 The establishment of a close working relationship with local EMS providers will contribute to the development of an efficient transfer process.

 Transfer agreements must be established and maintained with trauma hospitals capable of caring for patients with major trauma, severe burns and acute spinal cord injuries.
 An agreement with a second burn facility must also be maintained.
-(See Appendix L: Transfer Agreement Examples.)
+(See Appendix L: Transfer Agreement Examples (MS Word).)
 Receiving trauma hospitals may provide the transfer agreement for the referring hospital.

 Every hospital in Minnesota is expected to measure, evaluate and improve their performance with respect to numerous objectives in health care from patient care standards to fiscal solvency to materials management.
 A successful performance improvement process is designed to identify weaknesses within an organization that prevent the organization from providing the optimal care it is capable of providing.